 Deposits are a litigated issue between landlord and tenant.
 Legally, the landlord has to protect the deposit in a Government backed scheme.
-Should he not, there can be fairly severe consequences.
+Should they not, there can be fairly severe consequences.

-Here at Seatons, we can act for both landlords and tenants, and our team has a variety of experience and knowledge to ensure the best result for you with the minimum inconvenience.
+Here at Seatons our team has a variety of experience and knowledge to ensure the best result for you with the minimum inconvenience.

 Contact us to have a no obligation chat at our Corby office on 01536 276300 or Kettering 01536 311690 or use our online enquiry form.

 Deposits have become far more regulated in recent years.
 As a tenant, you trust that the landlord will deal with the deposit, and all being well when the tenancy ends, will return it so you.
 As a landlord, you may have a reasonable belief that you will have to reduce the deposit monies due to disrepair, or outstanding rent.
 The most common disputes relating to deposits is the deduction made to put right any disrepair.

 Your landlord has a duty to place your deposit in a Government-backed tenancy deposit scheme if you have an Assured Shorthold Tenancy.
 By doing this, an independent third party will ensure that you’ll receive your deposit back if certain eligibility has been fulfilled.

 If you are a landlord, be aware, you must put the deposit in a Government-backed scheme within 30 days of receiving it.

 At the end of tenancy, the landlord must return the deposit within 10 days of agreeing how much is due.
 If there is a dispute, the deposit will be protected in the Government-backed scheme until the issue has been resolved.